SardorDev12/SardorDev12/README.md

 # Hi there! 👋

-I'm Sardor, a passionate software developer from Uzbekistan.
+I'm Sardor, a passionate frontend developer from Uzbekistan.
 Welcome to my GitHub profile!

 ## About Me

-- 💻 I'm currently working as a Front-End Developer.
+- 💻 I'm currently working as a Front-End Developer at Supersite.uz IT company.
 - 🌱 I'm passionate about creating software application, reading books and playing chess.
 - 📚 I love to learn and experiment with new technologies.
 - 📢 You can find me on [LinkedIn](https://www.linkedin.com/in/sardor-ibn-farhod-0314b628b) and [Telegram](t.me/SardorIbnFarhod)